tomekz/homelab/README.md

 All apps are deployed/configured via GitOps using ArgoCD.

+Applications are exposed using Istio Gateway and accessible through a private cloudflare DNS zone.

 ## :computer: Hardware
 The homelab consists of Dell OptiPlex servers, each with the following specifications: